 Twenty-four Berkshire cities and towns are members of the BRTA with fixed route bus service provided in twelve communities and specialized transportation provided in seventeen communities.
 Each member community is represented on the BRTA Advisory Board by the chief elected official or, that person's designee.
 The Advisory Board meets throughout the year and is responsible for hiring the administrator, approving the budget, and deciding on any major changes to fares or service.
 Each community has a weighted vote determined by their amount of service and local assessment in relation to the total.

 Several Board Members including Jeanne Carmel of Hinsdale, Wharton "Ben" Barker of Lenox, Sandy Lamb of North Adams, and John Cronson of Stockbridge have served for many years.
 Ms. Carmel has served on the Board since September 1980.
 Former Berkshire Regional Planning Commission Director Karl Hekler representing Pittsfield served as the original Chairman.
 Other long standing Chairmen have included Pittsfield Mayor Edward Reilly and Great Barrington Select Board Chairman Edward Morehouse.
-Sandy Lamb, representing Mayor Richard Alcombright of North Adams has served as Chair of the Advisory Board for the past seven years.
+Sandy Lamb, representing Mayor Richard Alcombright of North Adams has served as Chair of the Advisory Board for the past nine years.
 The currently Vice Chair is serverd by Lanesborough representative Peter Gallant.

 The administrator serves as the chief executive officer of the authority and is responsible for the day to day oversight of BRTA administrative services.
 All transportation services are provided by private contractors.